WeBankPartners/wecube-plugins-qcloud/README_EN.md

 ## Build Plugin Package for Wecube

-If you want to build a Plugin Package to work with Wecube,please execute following command .You can replace variable package_version with any version you want.
+If you want to build a Plugin Package to work with Wecube,please execute following command .You can replace variable package_version with version you want.
 ```
 make package PLUGIN_VERSION=v{$package_version}
 ```